 The parabolic trough technology represents the most important technology of the line focus collectors.
-It is the only solar thermal technology for electricity generation that can look back on 30 years of commercial operation.
+It can look back on 30 years of commercial operation.
 The first parabolic trough power plants were installed already in 1984 in California.
 Since 2008, the technology has undergone a renaissance, first in Spain but now also worldwide, as part of the promotion of renewable energy.

 In addition to parabolic trough technology, also linear Fresnel collectors are counted among the line focus collectors.
 Line focus collectors are suitable for implementation at temperature levels up to 500°C. They generally consist of concentrating mirrors with uniaxial tracking of the sun, as well as an absorber tube in the focal line.
 A heat transfer fluid flowing through the absorber transfers the energy tothe consumer (e.g. power plant processes, process heat consumers or thermal energy storage).

 Parabolic trough collectors are the commercially most successful technology for solar thermal power plants.
-The state of the art is represented by the plants of ANDASOL type, installed in Spain with a nominal electrical outputof 50 MWe and integrated thermal energy storage for about 8 full-load hours.
+Europe's first commercial plant is ANDASOL I, installed in Spain in the year 2008.
+It has a nominal electrical outputof 50 MWe and integrated thermal energy storage for about 8 full-load hours.
 Parabolically bent glass mirrors mounted on steel frameworks constitute concentrator modules with an aperture width of 5.8 meters and a length of 12 meters, which are put together to 150 meters long collectors.
-The absorber tubes have a selective coating and are surrounded by a glass envelop with vacuum isolation in between.
+The absorber tubes have a selective coating and are surrounded by a glass envelope with vacuum isolation in between.
 While thermal oil is used as heat transfer medium in the solar field, the thermal energy storage is filled with molten salt due to the lower costs.

 In linear Fresnel collectors, the concentrator consists of slightly bent, thin facets that concentrate the sunlight on a stationary absorber.
 Due to the comparatively low wind load of the concentrator, significant savings can be realised on materials and investment costs.
 The drawback of the technology is the reduced optical efficiency as well as the geometrical disadvantages in comparison to the parabolic trough.
 So far, the installed plants generate hot water or saturated steam.